Do I need a bill of sale in my state?

 Even if your state doesn’t require a bill of sale, you should still have one for your own records.
 If you’re the buyer, it helps track sale information, including the date of the sale, the price, and any features of the vehicle when you purchased it, such as the odometer reading.
 If you’re the seller, it certifies your transfer and relieves you of liability.

-The good news is, this doesn’t have to be a hurdle.
-You can put together a quick sales agreement.
-Explore what more can do with Acrobat Pro with e-sign to make your transactions simple and seamless.
+The good news is that creating a bill of sale doesn’t have to be a hurdle.
+If using a different document type, you can easily convert to PDF using Adobe Acrobat to put together a quick sales agreement.
+Explore what more can do with Acrobat to make your transactions simple and seamless.